Written By: Devin Golden

 Pericardial Mesothelioma Surgery

-Chemotherapy and radiation may be involved as a treatment before, during or after surgery.
+Chemotherapy, immunotherapy and radiation are mesothelioma treatment options for patients with stage 1 cancer.
+These therapies can be used on their own or in combination with other treatments, including surgery.
 They can reduce the size of tumors — making them easier to remove during surgery — or kill any remaining cancer cells left over from surgery.

 Stage 1 mesothelioma patients may receive treatment aimed to increase their comfort, including pleurodesis (for pleural mesothelioma) and paracentesis (for peritoneal mesothelioma).
 These surgeries relieve pain by reducing fluid buildup.